wizzat/arsimto/README.md

 This helps reinforce the incorrect perception that there is nesting (aka Parent/Child) but such nesting does not exist.
 I apologize for this confusing aspect now.

+### Q: Cycles in the graph?
+A: Sure.
+This makes sense for things like circular replication rings in MySQL, for example.
+Here's what it looks like:

+    arsimto ln server1234 server5678
+    arsimto ln server5678 server8901
+    arsimto ln server8901 server1234
+    arsimto ls Pools/
+    () server1234 --> server5678
+    () server5678 --> server8901
+    () server8901 --> server1234

 Performance
 ===========